good

 Dependencies in Wrike.

-For a better overview of all dependencies within your project, go to the Gantt Chart view, which visualizes them as arrows.
-It's also possible to define new dependencies here by drawing a line from one task to the beginning or end of another.
+For a better overview of all dependencies within your project, open the Gantt Chart view, where they are visualized with arrows.
+Here, you can also create dependencies by drawing a line from one task to the beginning or end of another task.

 4